knpuniversity/symfony/knpu/ep4-services/create-twig-extension.md

 Use the "Code"->"Generate" menu - or `cmd`+`n` - and select "Implement Methods".
 The *one* method you *must* have is called `getName()`.
-It's also the most boring: just make it return any unique string - like `app.markdown`:
+It's also the most boring: just make it return any unique string - like `app_markdown`:

 [[[ code('496ebd40a7') ]]]